istio/istio.io/_docs/tasks/distributed-tracing.md

 ## Understanding what happened

-Although Istio proxies are able to automatically send spans to Zipkin, they need some hints to tie together the entire trace.
+Although Istio proxies are able to automatically send spans, they need some hints to tie together the entire trace.
-Applications need to propagate the appropriate HTTP headers so that when the proxies send span information to Zipkin, the spans can be correlated correctly into a single trace.
+Applications need to propagate the appropriate HTTP headers so that when the proxies send span information to Zipkin or Jaeger, the spans can be correlated correctly into a single trace.

 To do this, an application needs to collect and propagate the following headers from the incoming request to any outgoing requests: